With Strata Logging Service - AI Security Logs

 • Shows content containing flagged AI-generated SQL database queries.

-• If multiple SQL queries are detected in the model response, the report shows up to 10 SQL queries (each up to 1,000 characters), prioritized in the following order: Delete, Update, Create, and Read action.
+• If multiple SQL queries are detected in the model response, the report shows up to 10 SQL queries (with each query limited to 1,000 characters).
+The queries are prioritized in the following order: Delete, Update, Create, and Read actions.